nature for real

 Åsnen National Park has a distinctive and atmospheric lake archipelago, where silence encloses uninhabited islands and islets which have not had any human impact for a very long time.
 The mosaic of different natural habitats is amazing and characteristic for the area.
 Old deciduous forests with rare mosses, lichen and fungi are interspersed with coniferous forests, lingonberry plants and marshland.
 The environments are home to birds, plants and insects that have become rare or even disappeared elsewhere when the landscape has changed.

 In the national park, many of the special environments have been made accessible and therefore the possibilities for nature experiences are endless!
 Paddle through Åsnen’s waters.
 Wander through lush deciduous forests.
 Or stand by the shore of the lake at dusk in spring and listen and look for birds.
-Maybe you’ll be able to hear the whizzing wings of the common goldeneye or the exclusive sound of the black-throated diver calling out on the lake.
+Maybe you’ll be able to spot the lake’s fishing expert in the sky, the osprey, or hear the exclusive sound of the black-throated diver calling out on the lake.

 At the entrances to the national park you find resting places, toilets and fireplaces.
 There are also marked walking paths and waterfront wooden decks that are perfect for enjoying packed picnic baskets!